MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     The inf2cat tool is very strict on checking each folder and sub-folder about the presence of every file which has an entry in the INF file.
 There will be meaningful error messages on such missing entries.

-    The cat file can be opened from explorer by selecting and holding (or right-clicking) on the file and selecting Open.
+    The cat file can be opened from explorer by double-clicking or right-clicking the file and selecting Open.
 The Security tab will show some entries with GUID values.
 Selecting a GUID value will display details including the driver files of the driver package and the OSes added as shown below:

     ```cpp
     OSAttr  2:5.1,6.1